brightway-lca/bw_processing/README.md

 There is also a utility function, `load_calculation_package`, which loads a saved calculation package in the same format as was returned by the example.

 See the [documentation](https://bw-processing.readthedocs.io/en/latest/) for more information on how to use `bw_processing` to load, save, and use data.

+### Adding data interfaces

+A data interface is a data source which can not be saved to a numpy array when the datapackage is created.
+There are many possible use cases for data interfaces, including:

+* Data that is provided by an external source, such as a web service
+* Data that comes from an infinite python generator
+* Data from another programming language
+* Data that needs processing steps before it can be directly inserted into a matrix

+Such data interfaces as supported by `bw_processing`, but the following conditions must be met:

+#### Vector interfaces

+* The interface itself must be a python object that supports the [iterator interface](https://wiki.python.org/moin/Iterator).
+Calling `next()` on the interface must return a numpy vector (1-d array).
+* In addition to the interface, `indices_array` must be supplied. `indices_array` is a numpy structured array with the dtype `bw_processing.constants.INDICES_DTYPE`, and has the same length (and in the same order) as the vector returned by the interface.

+You may also provide `flip_array`, a numpy structured array with the dtype `bw_processing.constants.FLIP_DTYPE`, which also has the same length and order as `indices_array`.

+#### Array interfaces

 ## Contributing